slsa-framework/slsa/README.md

 *   **[Hermeticity]** All build steps, sources, and dependencies were fully declared up front and the build steps ran with no network access.
 *   **[Reproducibility]** Re-running the build steps with identical input artifacts results in bit-for-bit identical output.
-(Strongly recommended but not required.)
+(Builds that cannot meet this must provide a justification.)
 *   **[Source Integrity]** All input artifacts were fetched in a manner that prevents tampering, such as TLS.
 *   **[Provenance]** Signed provenance recorded the input artifacts, output